ElenaWilliams/Projects/Statistics/README.md

 # Conclusion

-To conclude, I think that the model is not very useful for predicting the pain level of the patients a year later.
+To conclude, I think that the model is not very useful for predicting the pain level of the patients.
 On a scale from 0 to 10 the prediction  which diverges on average from the actual values by 3 points may carry a big risk, especially in a setting of clinical decision-making which can result in significant consequences for the patients' health.